-Zimbabwe doctors report 800 typhoid casesJanuary 29th, 2012 in Diseases, Conditions, Syndromes /
+Zimbabwe doctors report 800 typhoid casesJanuary 29, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (AP) -- An independent doctors' group in Zimbabwe is reporting 800 cases of the bacterial disease typhoid in a recent outbreak.